• Skip to main content

 Pro Tip

-• It can help people with high cholesterol.
+• It may help people with high cholesterol, reducing heart disease.

 A glass of Agua de Jamaica served with ice and garnished with mint leaves.